hombach/ioBroker.goodwePV/README.md

 ## Sentry

+UNDER CONSTRUCTION: **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information on how to disable error reporting, see <a href="https://github.com/ioBroker/plugin-sentry#plugin-sentry">Sentry-Plugin Documentation</a>!

 ## goodwe-pv adapter for ioBroker

 Communication with GoodWe hybrid inverters of the ET, EH, BH and BT series via the local UDP interface (port 8899).
 No cloud connection required — the adapter talks directly to the inverter on your LAN.